You might be here if:

 You'll leave with clarity on what's actually blocking your outcomes and whether a retained engagement makes sense.

-The assessment is a standalone investment - it doesn't come off your retainer if you decide to continue.
+The assessment is standalone - it doesn't come off your retainer if you decide to continue.
 You're paying for my time and analysis regardless of what happens next.

 What's included: